keu/docs/tutorials/soda-data-quality.md

 ## Assumed knowledge

-To get the most out of this guide, you should have knowledge of:
+To get the most out of this tutorial, make sure you have a knowledge of:

 - How to design a data quality process.
 See [Data quality and Airflow](https://www.astronomer.io/guides/data-quality).
-- Familiarity with Soda Core.
+- The basics of Soda Core.
 See [How Soda Core works](https://docs.soda.io/soda-core/how-core-works.html).
 - How to use the BashOperator.
 See [Using the BashOperator](https://www.astronomer.io/guides/scripts-bash-operator/).
 - Relational Databases.
 See [IBM's "Relational Databases Explained"](https://www.ibm.com/cloud/learn/relational-databases).
 - Familiarity with writing YAML configurations.
 See [yaml.org](https://yaml.org/).